Day 01: Arrival Kathmandu -1,350m/4,428ft

 Day 29: Fly back to Kathmandu

 Fly back to Kathmandu after long mountain adventure.
 The flight time to Kathmandu is schedule for morning normally because of the wind in the afternoon.
 However, sometimes the flight may be delayed due to bad weather and other reasons.
 After arrival in Kathmandu, you will be transferred to your hotel.
 You can rest and relax throughout the day in the hotel.
 If interested to take some gifts from Nepal for friends and relatives, you can visit to some nearby shops or venture out in Thamel for typical Nepalese goods which can be assisted by our guides or you can do it yourself too.
 If fascinated to explore some other areas of Kathmandu you can do that today.
-We will be hosting a fantastic celebration dinner together for successful completion of the Expedition!
+Himalayan Glacier will be hosting a fantastic celebration dinner together for successful completion of the Expedition!

 Day 30: Farewell Friend

 You are saying good bye to the mountains as your adventure in Nepal comes to an end today!
 There is nothing to do but trade emails with your travel companions and organize your photos.
 If you have more time you can do some shopping or sightseeing.
-Approximately 3 hours before your scheduled flight a representative from Himalayan Glacier Trekking will take you to the airport.
+Approximately 3 hours before your scheduled flight a representative from Himalayan Glacier will take you to the airport.
 On your way home you'll have plenty of time to plan your next adventure in the wonderful country of Nepal.